управлять коммутаторами OpenFlow (administer OpenFlow switches)

 querying, modifying, and deleting flows. value and mask

-may be supplied for the del-flows
+may be supplied for the del-flows, mod-flows, dump-flows,

-commands to limit matching cookies.
+and dump-aggregate commands to limit matching cookies.
 A

 1-bit in mask indicates that the corresponding bit in